 Yukun Huang 黄 宇坤

 Welcome to my academic homepage.
 I am currently a Project Research Fellow at CfCA NAOJ, working with Prof. Eiichiro Kokubo.
 My research interests span a broad array of topics within dynamical astronomy.
-These include exploring the retrograde mean-motion resonances, delving into the mysteries of the Kuiper belt, and unraveling the complex processes involved in the formation and evolution of planetary systems.
+These include celestial mechanics, Kuiper Belt objects, and the formation and evolution history of the Solar System.

 I completed my PhD from UBC Dept. of Physics & Astronomy under the guidance of Prof. Brett Gladman in 2023.
 Prior to this, I achieved my Master’s degree in astrodynamics with distinction from Tsinghua University in 2019.